muquit/libsodium-jna/README.md

         <version>1.0.1</version>
     </dependency>
 ```
-Note: If you do not using maven, look at the end of the document.
+Note: If you do not use maven, look at the end of the document.

 # Supported APIs